Outline of the history of Western civilization: Nature of Western civilization

 In philosophy, first civilizations had made numerous powerful contributions to western civilization.
-Greek philosophers were awesome thinkers who were resolved to look for truth to a specific subject or question regardless of where it drove them.
+Greek philosophers were capable thinkers who were resolved to look for truth to a specific subject or question regardless of where it drove them.
 The well-known philosophers trusted that life was not worth living unless it was inspected and the truth about existence was searched out.
 With a specific end goal to solve problems in life, Socrates created a method for taking care of these problems called the Socratic Method.
 On the planet today this method is generally known as the Scientific method and is utilized broadly in the region of science.
 Plato additionally had numerous equitable thoughts which he communicated through his book.
 Ultimately, Aristotle accepted unequivocally that human reason was critical.
 These thoughts alongside the thoughts of human thinking, norms for justice, and a majority rules system are as yet utilized as a part of Western civilization.
 The Western world, also known as the West and the Occident, is a term referring to different nations depending on the context.